 (a) After a behind has been scored.
 Any player of the defending team kicks the ball from within the kick-off 'square' in front of goal.
 Previously, the designated kicker had to wait until the goal umpire waved the flag.
 However, in 2006 a new rule was introduced so players no longer have to wait.
-The player must kick the ball out to restart play.
+The player must kick the ball or run out of the goal square to restart play.
 You may observe, however, that there is no rule preventing him from kicking the ball to himself.
-However, he must kick the ball before leaving the confines of the goal square, otherwise the umpire will toss the ball on the center of the kick-off line at the goal square.
+In 2021 a new rule allowed players to leave the confines of the goal square before kicking, when this occurs the umpire will call 'play-on'.

 (b) After the ball has gone out of bounds (outside the boundary line).
 If the ball went over the boundary line on the fly as a result of a kick that was not touched, it is "out on the full", and the opposing team receives a free-kick from the spot at which the ball went out.
 The closest player from the opposing team takes the free kick.
 The free kick may also be given if the umpire decides the ball has otherwise been put out of bounds deliberately.
+If a player makes insufficient attempt to keep a ball in play, a kick will be awarded against that player.
 Otherwise, the boundary umpire restarts play by throwing the ball back over his head toward the center of the ground.

 (c) When a pack of players prevents either team from gaining clear possession, or a player being tackled or held fails to dispose of the ball ("holding the ball;" see "Possession" below).
 The umpire tosses the ball in the air, at the spot where play came to a halt.

 Each quarter runs for 20 minutes of playing time -- when the ball is in play.
 The ball is considered out of play in the following situations:

 (a) A goal is scored.
 Time is stopped from when the goal umpire finishes waving the flags to when the ball is bounced.